nus-cs2103-AY2223S2/tp/docs/UserGuide.md

     <td><div markdown="span" class="alert alert-success"><strong>:bulb: Tip</strong></div></td>
     <td>
-      To provide you with relevant suggestions on how to use the commands as well as address potential confusions when using these commands, so you will be able to better understand how the commands work.
+      To provide you with relevant suggestions on how to use the commands as well as address potential confusions when using these commands.
     </td>
   </tr>
   <tr>
     <td><div markdown="span" class="alert alert-danger"><strong>:exclamation: Caution</strong></div></td>
     <td>
-      To inform you of some unintended or unexpected consequences that may occur when you use the commands, so you will be able to use them appropriately.
+      To inform you of some unintended or unexpected consequences that may occur when you use the commands.
     </td>
   </tr>
 </table>